Prayagraj: CBI raids Atiq Ahmed's residence amid tight security

-Prayagraj (Uttar Pradesh) [India], July 17 (ANI): The Central Bureau of Investigation (CBI) on Wednesday conducted a search at the premises of jailed Uttar Pradesh leader and former Samajwadi Party MP Atiq Ahmed here.
+Prayagraj (Uttar Pradesh) [India], July 17 (ANI): The Central Bureau of Investigation (CBI) on Wednesday began a search at the residence of jailed Uttar Pradesh leader and former Samajwadi Party MP Atiq Ahmed here.

-The raid which started early in the morning was conducted under tight security.
-Personnel from police and Rapid Action Force (RAF) were present outside the residence of Ahmed.
+The raid which started early in the morning is being conducted under tight security.
+Personnel from police and Rapid Action Force (RAF) are present outside the residence of Ahmed.

 Ahmed's lawyer Shaulat Hanif told ANI, "CBI teams from Lucknow and Delhi are raiding the residence.
 They have sealed the house and no one is being allowed to get inside.
+I cannot say why the raid is being conducted as I am not being allowed inside the house.
 The raid started around 7:30 am."

-Further sharing more details of the raids, the lawyer said, "CBI has raided Ahmed's residence, his in-laws house and his office in connection with Deoria case.
-They have confiscated some papers and other materials, details of which we haven't received so far".

 Last month, the CBI had registered a case against the former MP and 17 others on the charge of kidnapping and assaulting real estate dealer Mohit Jaiswal in December 2018.

-Jaiswal was kidnapped from Lucknow and taken to the Deoria Jail in UP where Ahmed was lodged and allegedly assaulted by the SP leader and his aides.
+Jaiswal was kidnapped from Lucknow and taken to the Naini Central Jail in Prayagraj where Ahmed was lodged and allegedly assaulted by the SP leader and his aides.
 Jaiswal was allegedly forced to transfer his business to them.

 On June 2, Ahmed was transferred to the Ahmadabad prison from the Naini jail.
 A Supreme Court bench, headed by Chief Justice Ranjan Gogoi, had ordered Ahmed's transfer.